How to Pick the Best Cleaning Bucket for You

 Every home needs a reliable all-purpose utility bucket.
 These are the simple, durable, no-frills pails perfect for a huge range of tasks.
 You can use them for mopping, hand-washing delicate clothes, carrying cleaning supplies from room to room, or even for gardening.
 They are typically made from sturdy plastic or metal and feature a strong handle for easy carrying.
 A good utility pail is one of the most versatile cleaning accessories you can own, ready to help with just about any mess that comes your way.

-Buckets for Emergency Cleanups
+The Best Buckets for Spills and Quick Cleanups

 This is a more specialized category you hopefully won't need often, but it's good to know it exists.
 Emergency cleanup buckets are essentially pre-packaged kits designed for tackling major, unexpected messes like a basement flood or a serious leak.
 They usually contain absorbent materials, disinfectants, gloves, and other essential supplies needed for a quick response.
 While most homeowners won't keep one on hand, they highlight how buckets can be part of a larger system for dealing with specific, challenging situations effectively and safely.